voxel/voxel-plugins/README.md

 But with voxel-plugins, you can instead use load(), enable(), disable(), toggle(), list(), etc. to easily manage your plugins (see the source for details).

+## Implementing your plugin

+voxel-plugins only handles loading and enabling/disabling plugins.

+To implement the actual functionality of your plugin (modifying the game, etc.), you can use the voxel-engine APIs (instance passed in the `game` parameter), or other plugin APIs. voxel-plugins itself is available in `game.plugins`.
+See also [voxel-registry](https://github.com/deathcap/voxel-registry) for adding new game content.

 ## License